Friendship – Conflict Resolution

 Related Lesson Plans

-This lesson will allow students to practice creating art using a unique medium, yarn.
+This lesson will allow students to practice creating art from a unique perspective while learning about Michelangelo.